Investigate energy use at school and come up with ways to reduce electricity use and combat climate change.

 Before leading the activity, decide which energy investigations to use.
 Five different investigations are provided for students to learn more about energy conservation behaviours and energy-efficient technologies at school:

-See Notes to help you teach for more information.
+See Teaching notes for more information.

 The "Energy survey" can be assigned to pairs of students.
 They’ll ask other students and teachers questions about their energy conservation behaviour.
 Students may modify the questions or develop their own survey to focus on the specific energy use behaviours they’re most interested in.

 The "Lighting investigation", "Computer investigation" and "Windows/doors investigation" can be assigned to small groups.
 Students investigate energy use behaviours and energy-efficient technologies at school at times when most people aren’t in the school (before school, recesses, after school).
 Assign different groups to different parts of the school to collect the data.
 Students may modify the investigations or create their own.
 School districts around the province are upgrading their lighting, computers and windows to be more energy-efficient.
-See this story about Citadel Middle School in Port Coquitlam going 100 percent LED.

 The "Energy interview" can be assigned to a small group of students or you may invite the principal, energy manager or other facilities member to come to the class to answer the questions.
 A number of questions are provided.
 Students may ask all the questions, some of them or develop their own list of questions to ask.